lnsy-dev/lnsy-dev.github.io/README.md

 ### Pages

-To add a new page, create a file in the root directory with a `.markdown` or `.html` extension, and include front matter:
+To add a new page, create a file in the root directory with a `.md` or `.html` extension, and include front matter:

 ```yaml
 ---